Clinical Report - Counseling Parents and Teens About Marijuana Use in the Era of Legalization of Marijuana

 This technical report updates the 2004 AAP technical report on the legalization of marijuana.
 The report reviews what is currently known about the relationships of marijuana use with health and the developing brain and the legal status of marijuana and adolescents’ use of marijuana to better understand how change in legal status might influence the degree of marijuana use by adolescents in the future.

-The goal of this course is to enhance the knowledge of physicians and other healthcare providers about the health impacts of marijuana exposure among the pediatric population.
-By enhancing their knowledge, physicians and other healthcare providers can better assess pediatric patients who may suffer symptoms caused by marijuana exposure, provide informed guidance to their patients’ caregivers, and advocate for stronger legislation to support exposure prevention.
+through the PEHSU NationalClassroom.
+The goal of the courses is to enhance the knowledge of physicians and other health care providers about the health impacts of marijuana exposure on pediatric populations.
+By enhancing their knowledge, physicians and other health care providers can better assess pediatric patients who may suffer symptoms caused by marijuana exposure, provide informed guidance to their patients’ caregivers, and advocate for stronger legislation to support exposure prevention.

 Webinar Recording – The Buzz on Pot: AAP’s Position and One State’s Experience